 The Language We Use

 Lately more news and media outlets have been using the word Massage Parlor to indicate that it is a business providing sexual services under the disguise of massage.
 Many state laws massage laws still have the words Massage Parlor included.
-The words Massage Parlor need to be defined and cleared up, but making it so SOB cannot use the word Massage should clear that up.
+The words Massage Parlor need to be defined and cleared up in the media, legislation and everywhere.
 Everyone needs to start calling it what it is— Brothels disguised as massage businesses.
 What wil the local communites think once they hear that?

 The words Massage Parlor has already been removed from the NCAIS codes.